gborodulin/irsDocumentScraper/README.txt

 Within the repository, run the following in the command line: python3 utility_2.py

-You will be asked to enter a tax form name.
+You will be asked to enter a tax form name (case sensitive).
 *Example: Form W-2*

 You will then be asked to enter a range of years seperated by a dash ('-').